psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 == Upgrade Notice ==

 = 2.1.8 =
 New Fail2Ban dashboard ready!
 Enjoy.
+SECURITY: Add a location rule to block direct web access to the plugin runtime directory! (see Help tab).

 = 2.1.7 =
 Cache coverage release.
 Read Changelog for best results.